Guide to Open House New York Weekend 2018

 Have you ever looked up at NYC’s wealth of skyscrapers and wondered what really goes on up there?
 Or how about the charming brownstones in the West Village–what does the interior of those gorgeous little structures look like?
 Maybe you’ve always dreamed of having behind the scenes access to the inner workings of JFK Airport (I mean, who hasn’t?)
-Your dreams are all about to come true during the 2017 Open House New York Weekend!
+Your dreams are all about to come true during the 2018 Open House New York Weekend, taking place from October 12th to 14th!
 We got the full scoop for you below, so all you have to do is take note and have fun!

 The Barclay – Luxury East Side Apartments Now AvailableThe Barclay offers great amenities for the whole family, including a sun deck, fitness center, children's playroom, laundry facility, and bicycle storage services.
 Let The Barclay suit your lifestyle - book a tour here.